Home Depot Background Check: How It Works (& What Not To Do)

 Drug testing is done via a mouth swab or by collecting a urine sample.
 Drug testing may also be conducted if a person has been hired and is injured on the job or the company suspects substance abuse on the job.

-What Does Home Depot Look For in a Background Check?
+What Does Home Depot Check For in a Background Screening?

 Home Depot primarily looks at criminal history when doing a background check, specifically violent offenses that can pose a threat to other employees or customers or criminal history that may indicate a risk of loss from theft.